 * Help them hire

 * Wait to top them

 * Pay them

 — Jason ✨Be Kind✨ Lemkin (@jasonlk) October 3, 2023

-I awoke to the news the other day that the Lakers passed on hiring Phil Jackson back, and instead, opted for Mike D’Antoni instead, apparently to save about $6m a year, a percent or so of equity, and a bunch of other conditions.
+A ways back I awoke to the news that the Lakers passed on hiring Phil Jackson back, and instead, opted for Mike D’Antoni instead, apparently to save about $6m a year, a percent or so of equity, and a bunch of other conditions.
 Too much, apparently, to get The Best of the Best.
-And probably, the Lakers just gave up any chance of a championship this year or next, after spending a bajillion dollars on Dwight Howard and a 38-yo point guard.
+And the Lakers just gave up any chance of a championship that year or next.

 Here’s what I think really happened.
 Phil Jackson brought the Lakers 5 World Championships.
 Five.
 World.
 Championships.
 (And 6 before that with the Bulls.
 11. World.
 Championships.
 Total.
 Ahem.).
 He even came back after he was basically fired to go on to win the latter two for the Lakers.

 And he wanted to be paid fairly given not just what he would accomplish, but also given what he had already accomplished.
 Does he deserve an equity stake after that?
 I think so.
 A market salary, or higher?
 Why not.
 The best staff in the world, no matter what it took to get them, and no matter how crazy some might sound (e.g., Scottie Pippin)?
 Yes.
 Maybe even to be cut some slack (e.g., travel)?

 You can ask people to sacrifice in your start-up for the greater good, if they know you have to (e.g., you only have $500k in seed funding).
 You can ask people to take some equity instead of cash.
 For a while.

 But you have to Pay People Right, at least when you can.
 And Pay Them Back once you make it: